August 22, 2023 by

 2. Spend less than you make.
 Putting the rest in savings can help down the road on future purchases or if there is an unplanned expense.

 3. Always spend money on what you need first.
-After you have covered these, try to prioritize wants, but save some of the money as well.
+After you have covered these, try to prioritize “wants,” but save some of the money as well.

-5. Set realistic goals.
-These goals can change but make both long-term and short-term goals.
-For instance, if you know you really want to buy an iPad to take notes on for classes, set a financial goal for it and save little by little until you have that money.
-Goals do not need to be huge (like paying off all college loans by the time you are 25 — that most likely will not happen).
-But, if you have a certain amount that you want to have paid off by 25, it is more realistic than having everything paid off.
+Goals do not need to be huge.
+For example, paying off all your college loans by the time you are 25 might be achievable for some, but for many people a more achievable goal might be having a certain amount paid off by 25 based on anticipated post-college income.
 College debt can be labeled as “good” debt because you are actively working to create a specific career path.
 “Bad” debt can be too much shopping (do you need that third pair of Birkenstocks?) or vacationing and not having enough money for an emergency.
 Avoid bad debt.

 6. Review your spending habits to see if there is anything you do not need or have not used.
 If you are paying for something like a Netflix subscription but do not have time to watch anything, get rid of your subscription.
-You can always create another account if you want.
+You can always create another account later if you want!

 7. If you get cash, put it in a savings account or you can even have a jar to put it in that is designated toward a goal or vacation.